javascript-tutorial/en.javascript.info/1-js/99-js-misc/02-eval/article.md

 Right now, there's almost no reason to use `eval`.
 If someone is using it, there's a good chance they can replace it with a modern language construct or a [JavaScript Module](info:modules).

-Still, if you're sure you need to dynamically `eval` a string of code, please note that its ability to access outer variables has side-effects.
+Please note that its ability to access outer variables has side-effects.

-Code minifiers (tools used before JS gets to production, to compress it) replace local variables with shorter ones for brewity.
+Code minifiers (tools used before JS gets to production, to compress it) replace local variables with shorter ones for optimization.
 That's usually safe, but not if `eval` is used, as it may reference them.
 So minifiers don't replace all local variables that might be visible from `eval`.
 That negatively affects code compression ratio.

 Using outer local variables inside `eval` is a bad programming practice, as it makes maintaining the code more difficult.

-There are two ways how to evade any eval-related problems.
+There are two ways how to be totally safe from such problems.

 **If eval'ed code doesn't use outer variables, please call `eval` as `window.eval(...)`:**